oliverw/miningcore.dev/index.md

 ## Custom Coin Integration

 Are you working on a new mineable crypto-currency and need a pool software supporting your coin?
-Feel free to talk to us using the chat widget below or send an email to [support@miningcore.dev](mailto:support@miningcore.dev).
 Minimum fee 10000€ - serious inquiries only please.

+## Questions?

+Feel free to talk to us using the chat widget below or send an email to [support@miningcore.dev](mailto:support@miningcore.dev) prior to ordering.

 <script type="text/javascript" id="hs-script-loader" async defer src="//js-eu1.hs-scripts.com/25078611.js"></script>